Moonstroke/python-stuff/README.md

 There are games, programs, all the Python code (worth being kept) since I began learning it.

 ## Quick summary
+`csv2html.py` is a csv to HTML tables transcriptor.
+Works fine, supports options (type `csv2html.py -h` to find more!)

 `html_autoscript.py` is a ***complete work in progress*** but is intended to ask user input for stuff (titles, blocks to add, etc) and writes the corresponding HTML on its own, like a big boy.